One of the biggest questions I’m asked by wedding planning couples is “when to send wedding invitations” to ensure we don’t insult anyone?

 Read on to find out more…

-When to mail Save the Dates?
+When should you mail the Save the Dates?

 Save the Dates can be sent to your guests about 6 months before your wedding date.
 This could be earlier for a destination wedding (up to 12 months if it’s REALLY far away and people need to save up), or later for a local wedding (no later than 4 months before your wedding).